swedevswe/Interactive-Excel-Dashboard/README.md

 # Interactive Excel Dashboard: Coffee Sales

 Welcome to the Interactive Excel Dashboard for Coffee Sales!
-This project demonstrates advanced data analysis and visualization techniques using Microsoft Excel.
+This project demonstrates advanced data analysis and visualisation techniques using Microsoft Excel.
 The interactive dashboard helps in analyzing coffee sales data, enhancing data-driven decision-making.

 ## Project Overview

 This project contains an interactive Excel dashboard designed to provide insights into coffee sales data.
-The dashboard leverages Excel's powerful data analysis features such as PivotTables and VLookup to create dynamic visualizations and enable users to interact with the data in a meaningful way.
+The dashboard leverages Excel's powerful data analysis features such as PivotTables and VLookup to create dynamic visualisations and enable users to interact with the data in a meaningful way.

 ## Features

-- **Interactive Charts and Graphs**: Visualize sales data with interactive charts.
+- **Interactive Charts and Graphs**: Visualises sales data with interactive charts.
-- **PivotTables**: Summarize and analyze large datasets efficiently.
+- **PivotTables**: Summarises and analyses large datasets efficiently.
 - **VLookup**: Fetch data from different parts of the workbook seamlessly.
 - **Dynamic Filtering**: Filter data based on various criteria for detailed analysis.
 - **User-Friendly Interface**: Easy-to-use interface for navigating and interacting with the dashboard.